Death-Raider13/MarketHub/text/ORDER_STATUS_WORKFLOW.md

 # Order Status Workflow Documentation

 ## Overview
-This document outlines the complete order status workflow for MarketHub, including permissions and status transitions for customers, vendors, and the system.
+This document outlines the complete order status workflow for FEROMARKETHUB, including permissions and status transitions for customers, vendors, and the system.

 ---